Stray/robotlegs-utilities-RelaxedEventMap/README.md

     }

-**Notes**
+**Clean up**

 In most other respects the RelaxedEventMap behaves just like the normal eventMap.
 The key difference is that there is only one RelaxedEventMap, where your individual mediators each have their own eventMap.
-If you need to de-register for the event when your view leaves the stage, override onRemove and use relaxedCommandMap.unmapListener manually.
+If you need to de-register for the event when your view leaves the stage:

+	// in the mediator, override onRemove
+	public override function onRemove():void
+	{
+		relaxedEventMap.unmapRelaxedListener(SomeDataEvent.DATA_SET_UPDATED, handler, SomeDataEvent);
+	}

+**Warnings**

+Because the relaxedEventMap is shared across mediators, be very careful before using 'unmapListeners' (as inherited from EventMap) as this will remove *all* the listeners, including the dummy ones set up using rememberEvent.

+You could potentially still wish to use this approach in - for example - the clean-up of a module being unloaded from your application - hence it is still available, but should only be used with caution.